Marine engineering: industry sector overview

 - The romance of the sea – it’s not possible to get away from it.

 - The sheer scale of the engineering: we build engines the size of a house.

 Always check individual employers’ requirements.

-Steve Clews, CEng FIMarEST, is engineering standards manager and company engineering authority for marine systems at BP.
+Thanks to Steve Clews, CEng FIMarEST, for his help with this article.
+Steve is engineering standards manager and company engineering authority for marine systems at BP.
 He has a BSc in technology from the Open University (1998).